Celia Welch

 She then spent several years assisting in wine production on Mt.
 Veeder and in the Carneros.
 She joined Silverado Vineyards in 1987 to design, implement, and supervise a quality control program.
 In 1991, she became the assistant winemaker at Robert Pepi winery and in 1992 began consulting for Staglin Family Vineyard, a small, ultra-premium Cabernet Sauvignon producer.

 She had reached a fork in her career path in the early 1990s, and that’s when she chose to focus on independent wine consulting.
 She resigned from Robert Pepi in 1995 to pursue her consulting career, and she has acted as an independent winemaker and winemaking consultant since that time.
 The wines she made subsequently are a microcosm of Napa Valley; they are from vineyards on Mt.
 Veeder, Atlas Peak, Howell Mountain, Carneros, St. Helena, and Napa.
-She currently is the winemaker for Keever Vineyards, Barbour Vineyards, Castiel Estate, Lindstrom Wines, Rewa Vineyards, and Scarecrow Wine, and the consulting winemaker for Signorello Estate, The Hess Collection, and J. Davies Winery.
-A measure of her winemaking talent is her 2015 Scarecrow Cabernet Sauvignon receiving the highest rating on Vivino in 2019.
+She currently is the winemaker for a number of wineries in the Napa Valley and is the consulting winemaker for Signorello Estate, Hess-Persson Estates, and J. Davies Winery.
+A measure of her winemaking talent is in the form of her 2015 Scarecrow Cabernet Sauvignon receiving the highest rating on Vivino in 2019.

-Celia has also founded her own brand, Corra Wines.
-In 2004 came the idea and the challenge of founding the brand.
-Corra is the name of a Celtic deity representing both harvest and prophecy and symbolizes the small brand’s forward-looking perspective.
-It was only after Welch started her own label that she realized the last step of the cycle of winemaking – the moment of celebration when the cork is pulled from the bottle.
-She says that Corra is her chance to complete the story.
-Celia uses grapes from three prime vineyards in three of Napa Valley’s premium growing regions, Oakville, Rutherford, and Pritchard Hill, to create the powerful, yet elegant, Corra Cabernet Sauvignon.
+Celia also founded her own brand, Corra Wines in 2004.
+It was only after she started her own label that Celia realized the last step of the cycle of winemaking – the moment of celebration when the cork is pulled from the bottle.
+She says that Corra was her chance to complete the story.
+She closed Corra when she transitioned to being the winemaker for Sylvan Lake Vineyards.

 Celia has been honored as Winemaker of the Year 2008 by Food & Wine Magazine, as one of Forbes.com’s “Top Ten Tastemakers of 2006," and with the Women for Winesense Rising Star Award from the Southern California chapter of this group; the national chapter of Women for Winesense inducted her into its Winemaker’s Hall of Fame as well.